nylonthanh/twilio/README.md

 # twilio
-SMS service meant to go into a larger project; built out with a factory design so to enable user to plug in a new SMS service less headaches
+SMS service meant to go into a larger project; built out with a factory design to enable dev to plug in a new SMS service less headaches. ie If you need to use something other than Twilio, it'll take less time to switch.

 to run: